"The hand of a craftsman engaged in his craft is always pure."

 L-R Clockwise : Leather key tags made in training; Laxmi ben and Ayesha wearing the rabari gold and bandhni; Rami ben holding her baby Ganesha’s made of coir

-The most prominent tribe in Okhamandal, are the Rabaris, a semi-nomadic tribe, known for their survival and adaptation in arid regions of Gujarat and Rajasthan.
-The Rabaris, today lead a quaint, colourful and rugged lifestyle, which finds a manifestation in the embroidery and crafts made by them.
+The Rabaris, the most prominent tribe in Okhamandal, are semi-nomadic and known for their survival and adaptation in the arid regions of Gujarat and Rajasthan.
+Today, they lead a quaint, colourful, and rugged lifestyle that is reflected in their embroidery and crafts.

 "Art is not a handicraft, it is the transmission of feeling the artist has experienced." - Leo Tolstoy